lee-joanne/battleship/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 Ahoy matey!
 Welcome to Pirate Ship, a game that is pretty much Battleships but with a different name!
-Pirate Ship is a Python terminal game to test wits, skills, and luck.
+Pirate Ship is a Python terminal-based game to test wits, skills, and luck.
 The user must try to hit all of the computer's five ships before the computer hits all of the user's ships.
 The five ships are placed on a 5 by 5 board (letters ranging from A to E, and numbers from 1 to 5), with each ship occupying a single (x, y) coordinate.
 The users must type in an (x, y) coordinate to try to guess where the computer's ships are placed.
 But watch out!
 The computer will also generate a random coordinate to try to attack back.
 Whoever takes down all five ships first wins!